Awonder Liang

-Awonder Liang (born April 9, 2003) is an American chess prodigy.
-He is the third youngest American to qualify for the title of Grandmaster (after Abhimanyu Mishra and Samuel Sevian), at the age of 14.
+Awonder Liang (born April 9, 2003) is an American chess Grandmaster.
+A chess prodigy in his youth, he was the third-youngest American to qualify for the title of Grandmaster (after Abhimanyu Mishra and Samuel Sevian), at the age of 14.
 Liang was twice world champion in his age category.

 Education

 Liang attended Madison West High School.
-For middle school, he went to Velma Hamilton middle school.
-He is now attending the University of Chicago.
+For middle school, he attended Velma Hamilton Middle School.
+He was a student at Charles Van Hise Elementary School for elementary school.
+He graduated from the University of Chicago in 2025 and continued his studies at Webster University, where he is being coached by Lê Quang Liêm.